HachiSecurity/plutus-docker/README.md

-# plutus-docker
+# Docker images with pre-built Plutus dependencies

-Docker images which have plutus dependencies pre-installed
+This repository contains Docker images derived from the Haskell images that additionally have Plutus libraries and dependencies pre-installed.